quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 QUIC-TRANSPORT}}), the optional `stream_type` field can be used to provide a more-accessible form of the information.

-As QUIC streams (can) utilize a separate state machine for their sending and receiving sides, the `stream_side` field is used to indicate which side's state is updated in the logged event.
-In case both sides of the stream change state at the same time (for example both become `closed`), two separate events with different `stream_side` fields should be logged.
+{{Section 3 of QUIC-TRANSPORT}} describes streams in terms of their send and receive components, with a state machine for each.
+The `stream_side` field is used to indicate which side's state is updated in the logged event.
+In case both sides of the stream change state at the same time (for example both become `closed`), two separate events with different `stream_side` fields SHOULD be logged.

 In cases where it is useful to know which side of the connection initiated a state change (for example, closed due to either RESET_STREAM or STOP_SENDING),